msurguy/gifloopcoder/README.md

 ## Usage

-You can use the GLC library as follows: create an element that will contain the animation canvas, for example a `<div id='sketch'></div>` and place it in your HTML page.
+When you have the GLC library on the page you can use it as follows: create an element that will contain the animation canvas, for example a `<div id='sketch'></div>` and place it in your HTML page.
 Then initialize a new GLC object, passing that canvas container that you created earlier.
 That's it.
 You can now use GLC as you would use `onGLC` function in Keith Peters' GLC tool:

 ```html
 <div id="sketch"></div>